isc-projects/bind9/doc/notes/notes-9.17.2.rst

 -  When built without LMDB support, ``named`` failed to restart after a zone with a double quote (") in its name was added with ``rndc addzone``.
 Thanks to Alberto Fernández.
 [GL #1695]

--  Missing mutex and conditional destruction in netmgr code leads to a memory leak on BSD systems.
-[GL #1893]

--  ``named`` could crash with an assertion failure if the name of a database node was looked up while the database was being modified.
-   [GL #1857]

--  Fix a bug in dnssec-policy keymgr where the check if a key has a successor would return a false positive if any other key in the keyring has a successor.
-[GL #1845]

--  With dnssec-policy, when creating a successor key, the goal state of the current active key (the predecessor) was not changed and thus was never is removed from the zone.
-[GL #1846]

--  Fix a data race in resolver.c:formerr() that could lead to assertion failure.
-[GL #1808]